ibraheemdev/ibraheemca/content/posts/2020-10-15-custom-error-handling-with-actix-web.md

 } "}
 ```

-Although you might not think about it often, it is very possible for your application to leak sensitive data through error messages, In this post, I will walk you through how I handle error messages in my Rust (actix-web) web applications.
+Although you might not think about it often, it is very possible for your application to leak sensitive data through error messages, In this post, I will walk you through how I handle returning *secure* error messages in my actix-web applications.

 ### Custom Error Type

-In my Rust applications, I generally like to have a single error type for each domain that encompasses all the possible errors that can occur:
+I generally like to have a single error enum that encompasses all the possible errors that can occur in my app:

 ```rust
 #[derive(Debug)]